Ryan with family at the finish

 Every mile raises money for people who need a safe place to land.

-I've raised over $34,000 for HOPE across three events.
-This is the next chapter.
+I've raised over $65,000 for HOPE across four events.
+The campaign is still open.

 "When she saw someone in need, she didn't just hand over a few dollars.
 She got to know them.
 She sat down to a meal with them.
 That's HOPE Shelters.
 That's my mom.
 That's why I do this."